reflectoring/reflectoring.github.io/_posts/2021-03-15-service-provider-interface.md

 We can note that there will be many configuration files with the same name in the classpath.
 For this reason, the `ServiceLoader` uses `ClassLoader.getResources()` method to get an enumeration of all the configuration files to identify each provider.

-## Service Provider Interface Example in Java: `Driver`
+## Exploring the `Driver` Service in Java

 By default, Java includes many different service providers.
 One of them is the `Driver` used to load database drivers.

 Let's go further with the `Driver` and try to understand how the database drivers are loaded in our applications.

-If we examine the PostgreSQL jar file, we will find a folder called `META-INF/services` containing a file named `java.sql.Driver`.
+If we examine the PostgreSQL JAR file, we will find a folder called `META-INF/services` containing a file named `java.sql.Driver`.
 This configuration file holds the name of the implementation class provided by PostgreSQL for the Driver interface, in this case: `org.postgresql.Driver`.

 We note the same thing with the MySQL driver: The file with the name `java.sql.Driver` located in `META-INF/services` contains `com.mysql.cj.jdbc.Driver` which is the MySQL implementation of the `Driver` interface.